 This is a weekly installment of our MP Market Review series, which provides updates on the financial markets and Canadian dividend growth companies we monitor on ‘The List’.

-• Learn how cash flow metrics power dividend growth in this week’s newsletter.
+• Discover how compounding and dividend growth drive financial freedom in this week’s newsletter.

-• Last week, dividend growth of ‘The List’ remained the same and has increased by +8.3% YTD (income).
+• Last week, dividend growth of ‘The List’ was up and has increased by +8.6% YTD (income).

 DGI Clipboard